 Defining and establishing liquidity planning workflows

 Liquidity planning is extremely essential.
 Companies can survive a certain amount of time without making a profit.
 However, they will go down within just a few days if they lack the necessary liquidity.
 Therefore, liquidity planning is high on any treasury’s agenda.

-Suddenly, cash was in short supply.
-Everything ground to a halt.
-Indeed, the crisis of 2008 has shown how important it is for companies of all sizes and industries to plan with liquid assets.
+Seemingly over night, cash can become an issue.
+We’re witnessing this with the effects of the COVID-19 crisis.
+Similarly, during the 2008 financial crisis, everything ground to a halt.
+Both show how important it is for companies of all sizes and industries to plan with liquid assets.
 They have to ensure that liquidity fluctuations will be hedged adequately and that times of tight liquidity can be overcome easily.
 Even long-term profitability cannot always serve as a guarantee that financial markets will be able to provide sufficient liquidity in times of crisis – unless waterproof strategic agreements for financing liquidity shortages were concluded long before the crisis.
 Liquidity planning is not the same as planning a company’s cash balance.
 Instead, it forms a basis for strategic hedging decisions in interest, currency and commodity management.

 When you begin dealing with liquidity planning in your business, you may be disappointed at first.
 You will not be able to transfer experience from a balance sheet and profit and loss (P&L) calculation.
 As a first step, you will need to define liquidity planning and set your treasury’s liquidity planning goals.